Below you will find information and activities to enjoy on your next visit. Memberships

 The Lost Brook Trail Race is a resurrection of the once great Raccoon Run and the first organized trail-running event in this nature preserve.
 During this 5 & 10 mile challenging run participants can experience sections of the trail in rocks and roots, foot bridges over streams, and thousand year-old boulders moved by the glaciers that one covered this landscape.

 Snow Shoeing, Cross Country Skiing & Ice Skating

-Cross country skiing, snow shoeing and ice skating are among the activities which you may enjoy right here, with Mother Nature’s cooperation, of course!
-Even when covered by snow visitors are welcome to bring their own equipment and explore the trails of the nature center.
+Cross country skiing, snow shoeing and ice skating are among the activities which you may enjoy here, with Mother Nature’s cooperation, of course!
+Even when covered by snow, visitors are welcome to bring their own equipment and explore the trails of the nature center.

-If it is than please follow the following safety guidelines:
+If the ice is thick enough, please follow the following safety guidelines: